easy-ebpf/tutorial-simple-example/README.md

   This is the eBPF program we're going to load into the Kernel.

 - `minimal.c` :
-  This file is our frontend in the userspace, which is responsible for loading the eBPF program into Kernel.
+  This file is our frontend in the userspace, and it is responsible for loading the eBPF program into Kernel.

-## 2. Running eBPF program
+## 2. Running the eBPF program

 ```bash
 make run